apptainer/singularity/README.md

     hello world
     [gmk@centos7-x64 demo]$

-And if I do this same process again, while changing the **VERSION** variable in the bootstrap defition to **6** (where previously it was automatically ascertained by querying the RPM database), we can essentially build a Centos-6 image in exactly the same manner as above.
+And if I do this same process again, while changing the **OSVersion** variable in the bootstrap definition to **6** (where previously it was automatically ascertained by querying the RPM database), we can essentially build a CentOS-6 image in exactly the same manner as above.
 Doing so reveals this:

     [gmk@centos7-x64 demo]$ singularity exec /tmp/Centos-6.img cat /etc/redhat-release